 In February 2002, President Bush asked Congress to appropriate \$16.12 billion for FY2003 Foreign Operations, an amount \$774 million, or 5% higher than regular Foreign Operations appropriations for FY2002.
-However, when the \$1.44 billion levels provided for foreign assistance in the Emergency Terrorism Response supplemental measure (P.L.
-107-38) are added to enacted amounts for FY2002, the proposal for FY2003 is \$662 million or 4% below current total appropriations.
-Moreover, the President has requested \$27.1 billion in additional homeland security and other activities to combat terrorism, including \$1.28 billion supplemental funding for Foreign Operations programs.
-Enactment of the pending supplemental would increase FY2002 Foreign Operations appropriations to \$18.1 billion, making the FY2003 recommendation \$1.94 billion, or 10.8% less than the current year.
+When the \$3.24 billion provided for foreign assistance in the Emergency Terrorism Response supplemental measure (P.L.
+107-38) and the FY2002 supplemental bill (H.R.
+4775) are added to enacted amounts for FY2002, the proposal for FY2003 is \$2.21 billion below current total appropriations.

 Fighting the war on terrorism.
 Although the request for FY2003 includes a significant emphasis on aid activities associated with fighting the war on terrorism, in several ways some have regarded it as an incomplete budget plan for addressing U.S. interests overseas in a post-September 11 environment.
 Since the terrorist attacks last year, the focus of American foreign aid programs has shifted to focus more directly on supporting key coalition countries and global counter-terrorism efforts.
-The Administration says that the FY2003 proposal includes \$3.5 billion to assist the so-called "front-line" states in the war on terrorism.5 But FY2003 increases proposed for many of these "front-line" states are uneven.
+The Administration says that the FY2003 proposal includes \$3.5 billion to assist the so-called "front-line" states in the war on terrorism.
+But FY2003 increases proposed for many of these "front-line" states are uneven.
 For some - notably Jordan, India, Oman, and Yemen - the FY2003 recommendations include considerably more assistance than current allocations, while for others - the Philippines, Uzbekistan, Tajikistan, Turkey, and Indonesia, for example - proposed additional assistance is modest compared to FY2002 amounts.
 The FY2003 budget submitted in February also does not include specific levels for Afghanistan.
 Executive officials said that the request assumes about \$138 million for Afghanistan in several refugee and humanitarian aid accounts that are not allocated by recipient countries, but that other bilateral reconstruction support for Kabul would be determined later.